phipgn/sloppy_test/README.md

-# sloppy_test
+# Sloppy Test
-A take-home assignment from NAB
+This is a take-home assignment from NAB.
+I made up an automation test project and named it "Sloppy Test".

 ## BDD Approach
 I apply Cucumber framework.